Lil Uzi Vert: Personal life

 In July 2022, Woods announced on Instagram that they use pronouns, which was later confirmed by their spokesperson in a statement to Pitchfork.
 In 2023, Woods confirmed that they identify as gender-nonconforming.
+JT refers to Woods with he/him pronouns.

 In February 2021, Woods revealed that they had a 10-carat pink diamond implanted in their forehead, which they had planned to do since 2017.
 They acquired the diamond, whose value was reported as $24 million, from jeweler Elliot Eliantte.
-Woods stated that the decision was influenced by the animated series Steven Universe, of which they are openly a fan, and by fellow rapper Lil B, who has used decorative jewels similarly.
+Woods stated that the decision was influenced by the animated series Steven Universe, of which they are a fan, and by fellow rapper Lil B, who has used decorative jewels similarly.
 Woods said that they "could die" if their diamond is not removed "the right way".
-In June of the same year, they had the diamond removed from their forehead.
-They had it reimplanted for their performance at Rolling Loud the following month and revealed in September that fans ripped it out while Woods was crowd surfing at that event.
+In June 2021, they had the diamond removed from their forehead.
+In July, they had it reimplanted for their performance at Rolling Loud, and revealed in September that fans ripped it out while Woods was crowd surfing at that event.
 They did not suffer serious damage and said that they still have the diamond.
 They have since replaced it with a barbell piercing.